YuHengsss/YOLOV/README.md

 Change the data_dir in exp files to [path to yout datasets] and Download our weights.

 Step2.
-Reproduce our results on VID by testing:
+Reproduce our results on VID:

 Generate predictions and convert them to IMDB style
 ```shell